altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/modular-065a/boot-examples/ug-linux-boot-agx5e-modular-065a.md

 *  Boot from QSPI

-The instructions on this page are based on the [GSRD](https://altera-fpga.github.io/rel-26.1/embedded-designs/agilex-5/e-series/modular-065a/gsrd/ug-gsrd-agx5e-modular-065a/).
+The instructions on this page are based on the [HPS Baseline System Example Design](https://altera-fpga.github.io/rel-26.1/embedded-designs/agilex-5/e-series/modular-065a/gsrd/ug-gsrd-agx5e-modular-065a/).

 ### Prerequisites